Log in, then call a protected endpoint

 "last_name": "Doe"

-| Field | Type | Required | Description |
+}| Field | Type | Required | Description |

 |---|---|---|---|

-email | string | Yes | User's email address (must be unique) |
+email | string | Yes | The customer's email address (unique per account). |

-password | string | Yes | Password (minimum 6 characters) |
+password | string | Yes | Minimum 6 characters (stricter if Strong Password Enforcement is enabled). |

-first_name | string | No | User's first name |
+first_name | string | No | First name. |

-last_name | string | No | User's last name |
+last_name | string | No | Last name. |

-display_name | string | No | Display name (max 100 characters) |
+display_name | string | No | Display name (max 100 characters). |

-username | string | No | Unique username (alphanumeric, max 100 characters) |
+username | string | No | Unique username (alphanumeric / dashes / underscores, max 100). |

-phone | string | No | Phone number |
+phone | string | No | Phone number. |

-language | string | No | 2-letter language code (e.g., "en", "fr") |
+language | string | No | Two-letter language code (e.g. en, fr). |

-metadata | object | No | Custom key-value pairs |
+metadata | object | No | Arbitrary key-value pairs. |

 {